Alzheimer's Disease & Dementia

-Dementia can also be caused by infection; drug interactions; metabolic disorders of the thyroid, liver, pancreas or kidneys; nutritional deficiencies, especially the lack of vitamin B-12; head injury; brain tumors; depression; or other progressive diseases such as Parkinson's, Lewy-body, Huntington's or Pick's.
+Dementia can also be caused by infection; drug interactions; metabolic disorders of the thyroid, liver, pancreas or kidneys; nutritional deficiencies, especially the lack of vitamin B-12; head injury; brain tumors; depression; or other progressive degenerative diseases of the brain.

 If a decline in mental function makes an impression on friends and family, and begins to interfere with daily activities, employment tasks, social interactions, and family chores, set up an appointment with a doctor to accurately determine the underlying cause of the symptoms.

 Disclaimer: The information provided is a public service of the BrightFocus Foundation and is not intended to constitute medical advice.
 It should not in any way substitute for the advice of a qualified healthcare professional.
 Please consult your physician for personalized medical advice; all medications and supplements should only be taken under medical supervision.
 BrightFocus Foundation does not endorse any medical product or therapy.

 Last Review: 10/11/14